tomz2000-lab/PJS_Pipeline/README.md

 ### 4. Configure Environment

-Ensure your MongoDB connection details are set (via a `.env` file).
+Ensure your MongoDB connection and Hugging-Face API-Key details are set in a `.env` file.

 ### 5. Build and Run with Docker